Wyko/essential_deathworlders/content/books/good-training/12-wargames.md

 "Mm.
 I’m sure the master sergeant’s interested in your relocation though.
 As it was you were gonna pass each other by, then all of a sudden you moved and put yourself in their way.
 How’d you know they were comin’?"

 If it was possible to produce a bass chitter, Daar did so.
 He padded over to Walsh and took a quick sniff, earning a quirked eyebrow and a chuckle.
-"Walsh, this morning you ate a plain bagel with lots of cream cheese, at least three large eggs, uh…‘pesto?’
-Definitely some other milk product, I think maybe protein powder or something… and a black coffee.
+"Walsh, this morning you ate a plain bagel with lots of cream cheese, at least three large eggs, uh...‘pesto?’
+Definitely some other milk product, I think maybe protein powder or something... and a black coffee.
 Actually, I think maybe a lot of black coffee."

-"…uh, yeah."
+"...uh, yeah."
 Walsh agreed, blinking in surprise.
 "Pretty much that.
 Also bacon."

 "To be fair to Daar, you all smell of bacon," Faarek added.

 "They switched to a different brand sometime last week," Regaari observed.
 "The smoke component changed.
-It smells…vaguely like apples?"
+It smells... vaguely like apples?"

 The Gaoians all duck-nodded in agreement.
 Behind them, the SOR enlisted exchanged fist-bumps and grins.

-Coombes could only stare open-mouthed. "…holy crap!
+Coombes could only stare open-mouthed. "...holy crap!
 Can all Gaoians do this?"

 "More or less."
 Regaari couldn’t help but tease slightly.
 "Faarek and Daar are our best noses, though.
 I could not pick out the two separate dairy components.
 It all smells like milk to me."
 A head-tilt, "Can you not?"